On Optimizing the Communication of Model Parallelism: Evaluation

 \subsubsection{Overlap}

 \textbf{Experiment setup.} We report the performance of our schedule and other variants on U-Transformer model.
 We use two batch sizes and keep the same microbatch size.

 \textbf{Baselines.} We compare our work with two baselines.
-"Broadcast" only uses broadcast-based resharding and load balance.
-"Overlap" overlaps communication and computation in pipeline parallelism on top of Broadcast, but does not use the eager-1F1B schedule.
-Our work "Eager-1F1B" uses the eager-1F1B schedule.
+"Broadcast" uses broadcast-based resharding and load balance.
+"Overlap" overlaps pipeline communication and computation on top of Broadcast, but does not use the eager-1F1B schedule.
+Our work "Eager-1F1B" uses the eager-1F1B schedule on top of "Overlap".

-\textbf{Results.} For a very small number of microbatches, the pipeline has no steady period, so "Overlap" is only 3\% slower than Ours.
+\textbf{Results.} For a very small number of microbatches, the pipeline has no steady period, so "Overlap" is only 3\% slower than \sys.
 For a more typical case with a larger number of microbatches, "Overlap" is 30\% faster than "Broadcast", and "Eager-1F1B" adds another 15\%.